zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

 }
 ```

+JSON Schema validators do not limit the schemas that can be listed in a oneOf,
-We can use any schemas we'd like in the one of, however if two schemas have overlapping sets, the overlap will be disallowed.
+however if two schemas describe overlapping sets, the intersection of those sets
+will be disallowed.

 In practice, the matching reference type can be used to provide a form of reflection to the caller: based on which schema validates, I can choose a behavior. oneOf provides a guard against ambiguous schema, this can be frustating for the user if they recieve multiple validation errors for a particular input.
 It may not be clear how to change the input to make it pass only one schema.